XieSandi/XieSandi/README.md

 Hello, my name is Sandi Pratama a Freelance UI Designer & Frontend Engineer.

-Currently studied at Widyatama University
+Currently studied at Widyatama University in an information system major.

 Feel free to use my code from any repository for your educational purpose as a boilerplate.